tom-murphy-42/Teaching-MobileApps/projects/project 3/PostMortem.md

 Suggestions for the future: I'd say come up with a list of working commands for interacting with Google (Vision) API calls.
 Sort of a tips & tricks page.

 I think I'm definitely going to have to come back and revisit this assignment.
 I am nowhere near happy with it at the moment.
 After I do, I'll edit / append to this post mortem with more valuable input.

+---

+Addendum: I had planned on adding some new features to this, mostly revolving around gamification.
+However, all I succeeded in was earning myself a headache / lot of stress.
+I've come to realise that Android Studio provides for a much more seamless/painless Android development environment and experience than Visual Studio does, at least in my limited experience.